 Reverberation time decreased after the treatment, as expected.
 The RT curve is within the tolerance range after installing a new ceiling with a higher classification according to ISO 11654 – see the graph.

-It is also worth to have a look at the decrease in the sound pressure level.
+It is also worth having a look at the decrease in the sound pressure level.
 After installing the new ceiling, the SPL decreased by 3.1 dB.

 Do we need to understand each other?

-An exchange of information is crucial by surgeries.
-It is not safe to miss information which can lead to mistakes.
-Therefore, speech intelligibility is very important and should be always be prioritized as much as reverberation time and sound pressure level (probably even higher in healthcare facilities?).
+An exchange of information is crucial for surgeries.
+It is not safe to miss the information which can lead to mistakes.
+Therefore, speech intelligibility is very important and should always be prioritized as much as reverberation time and sound pressure level (probably even higher in healthcare facilities?).